 The weight of this sad time we must obey,

 Speak what we feel, not what we ought to say.

 Fade to black.
 The seminar leader asked us for our feelings, our impressions of what we had just viewed, and for the first time in thirty years in academia I heard something I’ve never before heard when in the presence of twenty scholars: total silence.
 In obedience to Edward’s directive, no one felt obligated to say anything that “should” be said; at least for a minute or two, we were not professors ready to discuss the next topic to death, but human beings stunned into silence by Shakespeare’s brilliant and disabling portrayal of a meaningless and hopeless world.

-I was reminded of one of the final classes in my “Grace, Truth, and Freedom in the Nazi Era” colloquium that had concluded just a couple of weeks before this workshop.
-My colleague Ray was up front and ended the two-hour session with footage from the liberation of Auschwitz.
+Two weeks ago in my other team-taught colloquium, “Grace, Truth, and Freedom in the Nazi Era,” my teaching colleague ended the two-hour Zoom session with footage from the liberation of Auschwitz.
 The students were exposed to a variety of tough material, both in writing and on the screen, throughout the semester, but this particular footage was especially difficult to watch.